25 October 2022 | Session One: Transforming Government

 NHS National Services Scotland (NSS)

 Albert King is Chief Data Officer at NHS National Services Scotland (NSS).
 NHS NSS serves as the data hub for the health and social care economy in Scotland.
-Through and unrivalled mix of health and social care datasets, professional capability and it's leading technology platform (SEER) it supports the development of insights with partners, including Public Health Scotland, Health Boards, local and national government.
+Through and unrivalled mix of health and social care datasets, professional capability and it's leading cloud technology platform it supports the development of insights with partners, including Public Health Scotland, Health Boards, local and national government.
 Previously, Albert served as Chief Data Officer in the Scottish Government and draws on over 20 years experience in industry and public sector data and technology.

 Kimberley Hose